jamespfennell/texcraft/performance/README.md

 By default the benchmarks are also run for pdfTeX so that performance can be compared.
 The general goal of Texcraft to be about as fast as than the original implementions of TeX.

+Set the environment variable `SKIP_PDFTEX=1` to skip the pdfTeX comparison.

-At time of writing (March 2022) Texcraft performs a little bit better than pdfTeX.
-But, we suspect this will regress as Texcraft becomes more feature complete.
+At time of writing (May 2023) Texcraft performs a little bit better than pdfTeX, but we suspect this may regress as Texcraft becomes more feature complete.
-Right now it seems some of the good performance is due to CPU caching effects and Rust compiler inlining decisions, which will change as the binary gets bigger.

 ## Benchmarks

 ### Digits of pi

 ```